All fields are mandatory.

-Service and meter installation in excess of these distances will result in additional charges of $32 per metre (plus applicable taxes)*.
-Call your local heating, ventilation and air conditioning (HVAC) provider for an assessment and to submit an application for gas service.
+Service and meter installation in excess of these distances will result in additional charges of $32 per metre (plus Applicable Taxes).* Call your local heating, ventilation and air conditioning (HVAC) provider first for an assessment and to submit an application for gas service.

-Enbridge Gas will assess where your HVAC provider has requested the meter and determine where the service can be installed.
+Enbridge Gas will assess where your HVAC has requested the meter and determine where the service pipeline can be installed.

 It takes significant investment to build the infrastructure to bring natural gas to your community.
 The Expansion Surcharge provides lower upfront costs to customers by spreading them out over time.

-On average, most homes will pay a Expansion Surcharge of about $550 per year ($0.23 per cubic metre).
-The Expansion Surcharge is based on the home’s consumption and will fluctuate based on the gas consumed.
+On average, most homes will pay about $550 per year ($0.23 per cubic metre).
+The surcharge is based on the home’s consumption and will fluctuate based on the gas consumed.

-If your natural gas account is not activated within one year of installation of your new natural gas service, you’ll be required to pay Enbridge Gas’ installation costs of $2,500.
+If your natural gas account is not activated after one year following the installation of your new natural gas service, you’ll be required to pay Enbridge Gas’ installation costs of $2,500.